 - 8 How do You Know you are the Victim of Januvia Lawsuits?

 Have you ever used the prescription drug Januvia to treat Type 2 diabetes on your own?
-Serious Januvia side effects have been recorded by a few patients taking this well-known diabetic medication from Merck & Co.
+Severe Januvia side effects have been recorded by a few patients taking this well-known diabetic medication from Merck & Co.

 The probability of Januvia’s adverse effects has gradually increased people’s concern.
-In this blog, we will see about the drug Januvia, Januvia adverse reactions, and Januvia lawsuits.
+In this blog, we will see about the diabetes drug Januvia, Januvia adverse reactions, and Januvia lawsuits.

-What’s Januvia for?
+What is Januvia Used for?

 The medication sitagliptin is marketed under the well-known brand names Januvia and Janumet and is used to treat type 2 diabetes.
 Sitagliptin is a member of the DPP-4 inhibitor medication class.